 TRE for Health and Emergency Services Professionals

-TRE is a performance enhancing ‘calming technique’ that empowers personnel to release muscular tension, reduce stress and anxiety and switch off hypervigilance on their own whenever and wherever they need to.
-By rebalancing the nervous system below the level of conscious control, TRE provides a body-based alternative to mindfulness and talk-therapies to help prevent stress, vicarious trauma, PTSD and burnout, as well as providing a complimentary technique to support and enhance the effects of other treatments and self-care practices including general exercise.
+TRE is a calming technique that empowers personnel to release muscular tension, reduce stress and anxiety and switch off hypervigilance on their own whenever and wherever they need to.
+By rebalancing the nervous system below the level of conscious control, TRE provides a body-based alternative to mindfulness and talk-therapies to help prevent stress, vicarious trauma, PTSD and burnout, as well as providing a complimentary technique to support and enhance the effects of other treatments and practices including general exercise.

-TRE can be used as an early intervention strategy to ‘debrief the body’ after critical incidents, or on an ongoing & regular basis to reduce anxiety and build resilience and coping capacity in the nervous system over time.
-By reinforcing self-regulation and optimising neurological function, TRE provides a body-based pathway of growth and development to enhance performance and support healthy relationships in all areas of our life
+TRE can be used as an early intervention strategy to ‘debrief the body’ after critical incidents, or on an ongoing and regular basis to reduce anxiety and build resilience and coping capacity in the nervous system over time.

-As TRE can be practiced in as little as 5-10 minutes, it is easily integrated into existing exercise and recovery routines and provides a practical tool to switch off hypervigilance to assist with the transition from work to home life.
-TRE it is stigma-free and embraced as a performance enhancing technique as much as a preventative wellbeing approach.
+TRE can be practiced in as little as 5-10 minutes and is easily integrated into existing exercise and recovery routines providing a practical tool to switch off hypervigilance and assist with the transition from work to home life.

 TRE Resilience Training